IBC for the modular world

 -

-A modular interoperability protocol: as outlined in the interoperability intro, we consider a complete interoperability protocol one that has clear separation between application, transport and state layers.
+A modular interoperability protocol: We consider a complete interoperability protocol one that has clear separation between application, transport and state layers.
 A modular interop protocol then, is one that fully outsources the transport layer to a dedicated transport hub, like Polymer

 -